astreum/whitepaper/README.md

 Transactions are ordered by their hash.

+Transactions proof enable other nodes to efficiently verify the accounts transition.

+Validators spend ~1 sec computing a Time Output and Time Proof from a Verifiable Delay Function.

 The creator of a new block is payed a fee of 10^9 `Solar` at the current block's solar price.

 ### Nebula